tomkimpson/minimal-mistakes/_pages/about.md

 My Ph.D. research concerns the dynamics and radiation of  Pulsar-Black Hole, and how we can use these systems to further understand gravity in the strong-field regime.
 For more info see the [Research Page](http://tomkimpson.com/research/).

 This blog serves as a platform for scientific outreach posts, primarily relating to general relativity - our current leading theory of gravity.
 Some posts are more technical and aimed at those with a more mathematical background, while others should be more widely understandable.
-I find that these posts are also personally helpful for exposing any of my own misunderstandings.
+These posts are also personally helpful in developing my own writing style and exposing any of my own misunderstandings.

+> Writers write badly when they have something to hide.
+Clarity makes their shaky assumptions plain to the readers - and to themselves.
+-Nick Cohen, 2007

 There are also some short technical computing notes that may be useful as a reference to myself or others.